andrianllmm/byteblast/README.md

-# BlockBlast
+# ByteBlast

 A [BlockBlast](https://play.google.com/store/apps/details?id=com.block.juggle&pcampaignid=web_share) clone using **pygame**.
+It includes an auto solver that uses a backtracking algorithm to find solutions.

-BlockBlast is a puzzle game where players place blocks on a grid to clear rows and columns.
-This project includes an auto-solve feature that uses a backtracking algorithm to find solutions.
+BlockBlast is a puzzle game where players place blocks on a grid to clear rows and columns much like Tetris.

 <p align="center">
     <img src="demo/screenrecord.gif" alt="Demo" width="300"></img>